pkars/espages/markdown/druid-elemental.md

 :   *Volcano (1)*

 Difference from the LoD version
 :   Doubled the damage.
 No cast delay.
 3 times faster missile speed.
 Bigger explosion.

 Pros
 :   Spammable super fast boulders.
 Deals two kinds of damage.
-Knockback
-    effect is defensive.
+Knockback effect is defensive.

 Cons
-:   Still a bit more difficult to use than easy AoE skills like Blizzard
+:   Still a bit more difficult to use than easy AoE skills like Blizzard and Immolation.
-    and Immolation.

-::: {.ie5}
+::: {.slvl-table}
   slvl                               1     2-8    9-16   17-22   23-28    29+
   -------------------------------- ------ ------ ------ ------- ------- -------
   Fire & Physical Damage (ES)       6-12    +6    +12     +18     +27     +27